Padmavathi-SJ/Study-Materials/Java/Strings.md

 ## built-in function for strings:
 1. str.length()
 2. str.trim().replaceAll("\\s+", " ") --> remove leading and trailing spaces in a string
+3. Character.isDigit(ch) -- to check a char digit or not
+4. Character.isLetter(ch) --> to check a char is alpha or not
+5. str1.equals(str2) --> compare two string as equal or not?
+6. "aeiou".indexOf(ch)!= -1 ---> char is vowel or else consonant
+7. str.toCharArray() -- to convert a string to char array